tomvanbraeckel/yamcs.github.com/docs/studio/Understanding_the_User_Interface.md

 permalink: /docs/studio/Understanding_the_User_Interface/
 ---

 Yamcs Studio is composed out of multiple views that are arranged together in a perspective.
-The user has great flexibility in modifying the default arrangement to his liking.
+The user has great flexibility in modifying the default arrangement.

 * TOC
 {:toc}